OpenTOPAS/TOPAS_Official_Documentation/parameters/physics/modular.rst

     sv:Ph/Default/Modules = 1 "Transportation_Only"

-If you want to simplify physics so that only basic electromagnetic physics is done (useful for making basic geometry tests run faster), specify just the one module:

-    sv:Ph/Default/Modules = 1 "g4em-standard_opt0"

 Below is a :ref:`physics_available_modules` with the corresponding Geant4 class names.
 Users who are advanced experts in Geant4 physics can also write their own Geant4 physics modules.